Weitzman ECHO Complex Integrated Pediatrics 2023-2024

 Acknowledgement of Support

 Weitzman Institute is pleased to announce that this ECHO is being offered as part of the Telehealth Technology-Enabled Learning Program (TTELP) in order to improve rural health outcomes.
-This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $457,298.00 with 100% funded by HRSA/HHS and 0% funded by nongovernment sources.
+This program is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $464,179 with 100% funded by HRSA/HHS and 0% funded by nongovernment sources.
 The contents are those of the authors and do not necessarily represent the official views of, nor an endorsement, by HRSA/HHS, or the U.S. Government.

 How is each ECHO session structured?
-Each ECHO session consists of a didactic presentation by the ECHO's expert faculty and real patient case discussion presented by participating providers.
+Each ECHO session consists of a 25-minute didactic presentation by the ECHO's expert faculty and real patient case discussion presented by participating providers.
 During each ECHO session, participants learn skills and receive clinical pearls from the expert faculty didactic presentation and the case discussion and recommendations.

 How much does it cost to participate?
 Enrollment is now open at no cost for the next curriculum year.